 Ph 0423 067 718

 Pizza Cafe with freshly made pizza to suit all tastes.
-Locally sourced produce for use on gourmet range.
-Gluten free, lactose free and children catered for.
+Locally sourced produce for use on the gourmet range.
+Gluten-free, lactose-free and children catered for.
 Organic, sustainable Org coffee with a range of cakes.
 EFTPOS and outdoor dining.

 Le Billot de Boucher